JACK-COM/reachduck/README.md

 ```

 ## API
-The library contains a single `raphsduck` export.
+The library contains a single `reachduck` export.
 All methods listed below are available on this object.

 ### Working with Stdlib and chains
 ```typescript